 Rotate to widen the ventricles.

 Note: From A4C, fan towards the patient’s feet to get the A5C.
-This allows visualziation of the aortic valve and the left ventricular outflow tract.
+This allows visualziation of the aortic valve and the LVOT.

 We use cookies to analyze website traffic and optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data.